emilyfuhrman/emilyfuhrman.github.io/_posts/2013-04-02-ephemeral-data.md

   - static
   - notation
 ---
-Car horns in Greenpoint from 6:44PM &ndash; 7:29PM on Sunday, April 14th, 2013.
+Car horns in Greenpoint from 18:44-19:29 on Sunday, April 14th, 2013.
 Experimenting with notation and vertical time.